Elowen-jjw/test-opt/README.md

 | | | |-- compiler_performance.txt

 ```
-Finally, the programs with discrepancies are logged in the `gcc` and `llvm` folder respectively in the `muIndexPath` folder.
+Finally, the programs with discrepancies are logged in the `gcc` and `llvm` folder respectively within the `muIndexPath` folder.

 In the `/src/Overall/Main.java`, you also need to modify the third argument in `OverallProcess overall = new OverallProcess(swarmDir, muIndexPath, "")`.
 The available options are: `fusion_samenumber`, `fusion_add`, `fusion_max`, `invariant`, `unswitching_compound`, `unrolling`.